scp756-221/term-project-cloudriven/README.md

 $ make -f k8s.mak kiali
 ~~~

-## Deleteing the cluster environment from AWS
+## Deleting the cluster environment from AWS
 ~~~
 $ make -f init.mak stop
 ~~~

 ## Gatling workload tests
-The workload.mak is built to create automation for analysing the workload for user and music services.
+The workload.mak is built to create automation for analyzing the workload for the user and music services.
 Example of creating a workload for user service:
 ~~~
 $ make -f workload.mak user number_user=5